zarr-developers/geozarr-spec/CONTRIBUTING.md

 ## 4. Participation

+The GeoZarr SWG allows non-OGC members to participate in the development of the Standard in this collaboration environment, per [OGC TC Policy §4.13.7](https://docs.ogc.org/pol/05-020r29/05-020r29.html).
+As required by OGC, non-member participation does not grant OGC Portal access or SWG voting rights.

-* All community members may comment on issues and pull requests.
+* All community members are encouraged to comment on issues, review pull requests, and propose changes.
-* Monthly OGC GeoZarr SWG meetings provide a forum to review open work.
+* Monthly OGC GeoZarr SWG meetings focus on strategic discussion and topics lacking consensus.
 * Example datasets can be contributed to [https://github.com/developmentseed/geozarr-examples](https://github.com/developmentseed/geozarr-examples).

 ## 5. Maintenance structure

-### Write access
+### Review and merge authority

+Anyone may review and comment on pull requests.
+Only OGC GeoZarr SWG chairs (or OGC voting members they delegate to) may merge pull requests, ensuring the collaboration environment remains under OGC control per TC Policy.

-Granted to a [defined maintenance team](https://github.com/orgs/zarr-developers/teams/geozarr).
-This includes SWG chairs and additional contributors approved by them.
-Requests to be added to the maintenance team may be community either as a post on the [OGC Agora General Space](https://agora.ogc.org/c/overview-716766/) or at a [OGC GeoZarr Monthly meeting](https://agora.ogc.org/c/events-geozarr-swg/).
+The [maintenance team](https://github.com/orgs/zarr-developers/teams/geozarr) manages repository access.
+Requests to join may be made as a post on the [OGC Agora General Space](https://agora.ogc.org/c/overview-716766/) or at an [OGC GeoZarr Monthly meeting](https://agora.ogc.org/c/events-geozarr-swg/).

-### Review and approval
+### Voting

-Informal reviews may involve any participant.
-For contested matters, only designated OGC GeoZarr SWG voting members may cast formal votes.
+For contested matters, only SWG voting members may cast formal votes.
+Voting membership is defined by the [OGC TC Policies and Procedures](https://docs.ogc.org/pol/05-020r29/05-020r29.html) (Charter Members, or members who have opted in, completed the 30-day waiting period, and requested voting status).

 ### Pull request process

-* PRs are reviewed during regular SWG meetings.
+* PRs are reviewed asynchronously on GitHub and merged by SWG chairs.
-* Consensus is required for merge.
+* Rough consensus (per [IETF RFC 7282](https://www.rfc-editor.org/rfc/rfc7282)) is required for merge; the SWG chair determines when consensus has been reached.
+* If consensus cannot be reached on GitHub, the topic should be raised at the next SWG meeting for discussion.
-* If consensus cannot be reached, an OGC formal vote may be initiated by email.
+* If consensus still cannot be reached, an OGC formal vote may be initiated per the [TC voting procedures](https://docs.ogc.org/pol/05-020r29/05-020r29.html#consensus-and-voting).
-* PR authors should ensure that discussion items are placed on the next SWG meeting agenda.

 ## 6. Versioning and releases